Pttn/rieMiner/README.md

 ## Compile this program

-Note that I never tested this program in 32 bits x86 systems, but this should not be an issue, since every 32 bits only processors are too slow for mining anyway, and very few people are going to install 32 bits OSes in a 64 bits machine.

 ### In Debian/Ubuntu x64

 You can compile this C++ program with g++ and make, install them if needed.
 Then, get if needed the following dependencies: